fazo96/ipfs-boards/README.md

 - IPLD and [POST](https://github.com/ipfs/POST) protocols for a common, universal data structure
 - Modern browsers and web technologies for a portable, accessible user interface

-We can solve these problems and create a true universal platform which can act as:
+We can solve these problems and create a _truly universal social platform_ which can act as:

 - Discussion board, like reddit or 4chan
 - Blog with dynamic comments
 - Wiki
-- File Sharing platform
+- File Sharing platform, like dropbox.
 - Forum
 - (Maybe) E-Learning platform

-With security, control, reliability, rock solid stability, fully distributed architecture or, optionally, none of these!
+With security, control, reliability, rock solid stability, fully distributed architecture or, _optionally_, none of these!

 ## Get Started

-The App is not ready yet, but you're welcome to take a look at the prototype, even though it only has informational pages and very limited functionality.
+__The App is not ready yet__, but you're welcome to take a look at the prototype, even though it has limited functionality and is cumbersome to set up at the moment.

 Also keep in mind that due to issues with the current implementation of IPNS in go-ipfs, real world usage of the prototype is very limited.
 This will all be sorted out as soon as go-ipfs' next version, 0.4, is out.

-You can take a look at the prototype [here](http://ipfs.io/ipfs/QmYa82UfaidkpdpWQCq8WdeiB9vLSn78i2JHJsqzki31MV) but you won't be able to actually use it.

-If you want to really use the prototype, you can quickly set up your machine like this:
+If you want to really use the prototype, you can take a look at `CONTRIBUTING.md` to set up a developer environment and try it out.

-1. get `go-ipfs` installed on your OSX or GNU/Linux system
-1. run this in a terminal `API_ORIGIN="localhost:8080" ipfs daemon`
-1. open [this](http://localhost:8080/ipfs/QmYa82UfaidkpdpWQCq8WdeiB9vLSn78i2JHJsqzki31MV) in your browser
-1. You're all set!
+__Note about current status:__ almost every feature is _not_ optimized, _not_
+efficient, but almost all solutions to current problems are already well defined, frozen, and being developed, _expecially_ regarding __IPFS__.

+__Note about short term future:__ after `go-iofs 0.4` comes out, a public demo will be available and you'll just have to open a link to try the app!

-__Note:__ a javascript implementation of IPFS is in progress.
+__Note about long term future:__ a javascript implementation of IPFS is in progress.
 As soon as it's done, you will not need go-ipfs anymore and this application will truly run in the browser without external dependencies.

-### Additional information

-You need a local instance of go-ipfs running for it to work.
-You also need to set CORS settings right or it won't work.
-However, in that case, it will complain to you and provide instructions.

-Keep in mind that it's a _very early_ prototype, nothing is finished, nothing is polished, but something works.
-It's also probably full of security holes, very inefficient, slow, etc. You're welcome to help in any way though!

-Also, remember that __it doesn't have__:

-- Ability to post and create a profile from the web app (it's read only for now)
-- Aggregation (it's quite limited for now)
-- Advanced customization, control, user profile customization
-- Media support
-- Votes
-- Ability to run without a full IPFS node.
-That would require either a Backend or the (currently not done) js implementation of IPFS

-Ability to publish stuff in the browser won't be implemented until go-ipfs 0.4 is ready.
-It will maybe be ready before the new year.
-You will be able to publish your boards/profile/posts using a CLI though.

 ## FAQ

 See `FAQ.md`

+If you have any questions not already answered, please open an issue and consider contributing to the documentation and FAQs.

 ### How does it work?

 See `PROTOCOL.md`

-### How do I set up a development environment?
+### How do I set up a development environment and contribute?

 See `CONTRIBUTING.md`